Ethavanol/touist-service/README.md

 ## Prerequisites
 First of all you need to install the TouIST command-line tool.

-I recommand to use their repo to install the command-line tool.
+I recommand to follow their repo instrutions to install the command-line tool.
 Especially, if you are on windows, you might wan to install it with opam. https://github.com/touist/touist

 Once installed, you can just run the application.